Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 \begin{proof} If $\Gamma$ is homeomorphic to an interval, then the claim is straightforward.

-If $\Gamma$ is homeomorphic to an acyclic gluing of circles and intervals, observe that either there is at least one circle in this wedge sum decomposition, or $\Gamma$ is a tree which contains an isometric copy of a tripod.
-In both cases, we know that for a subset of $\Gamma$ it holds $\mins \ge 3$, and hence $\mins(\Gamma) \ge 3$.
+Otherwise, if $\Gamma$ does not contain a homeomorphic copy of a domino graph, then $\Gamma$ is a cactus graph, as follows from Lemma \ref{le:cactus}.
+Observe that in this case either there is at least one circle in this wedge sum decomposition, or $\Gamma$ is a tree which contains an isometric copy of a tripod.
+In both cases, we know that for a subset of $\Gamma$ it holds that $\mins \ge 3$, and hence $\mins(\Gamma) \ge 3$.
 Also observe that $\mins(\Gamma) \le 3$, as follows from Corollary \ref{cor:acyclicgirth}.

-Finally observe that if $\Gamma$ does not contain an isometric copy of a domino graph (with edges of some positive length), then $\Gamma$ is homeomorphic to an acyclic gluing of circles and intervals.
-Indeed, if $\Gamma$ is not a tree, then $\Gamma$ contains a simple cycle $c$.
-Observe that either any two vertices $A,B$ of this cycle belong to distinct connected components of $(\Gamma \setminus c) \bigcup \{A, B\}$, in this case we can argue by induction claiming that connected components of $\Gamma \setminus c$ are acyclic gluings.
-Or there exist $A,B$ on $c$, and a path from $A$ to $B$ not passing through $c$, and this provides a homeomorphic image of a domino.
-Therefore, Lemma \ref{lem:domino} implies that $\mins(\Gamma) \ge 4$.
-By Lemma \ref{lem:stargirth} we know that $\mins(\Gamma) \le 4$, and we can conclude that $\mins(\Gamma) = 4$